alpaka-group/alpaka/docs/source/advanced/rationale.rst

 Even though they support 64-bit integral operations, they are emulated with multiple 32-bit operations.
 This can be a huge performance penalty when the sizes of buffers, offsets, indices and other integral variables holding sizes are known to be limited.

-No synchronous (blocking) and asynchronous (non-blocking) function versions:
+No Synchronous (Blocking) and Asynchronous (Non-Blocking) Function Versions:
 ----------------------------------------------------------------------------

 *CUDA* provides two versions of many of the runtime functions, for example, `cudaMemcpyAsync` and `cudaMemcpy`.